-10 Rights of private action
+Rights of private action

-- 75.-(1) Any person who suffers loss or damage as a result of an infringement of the section 34 prohibition, the section 47 prohibition or the section 54 prohibition shall have a right of action for relief in civil proceedings in a court under this section against any undertaking which is or which has at the material time been a party to such infringement. - (2) No action to which subsection (1) applies may be brought - (a) until after a decision referred to in subsection (3) has established that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed; and - (b) during the period referred to in subsection (4). - (3) The decisions which may be relied upon for the purposes of an action under this section are - (a) the decision by the Commission made under section 69; - (b) the decision of the Board or Minister (on an appeal from the decision of the Commission under section 71(1) or (2), as the case may be); - (c) the decision of the High Court (on an appeal from the decision of the Board under section 74); and - (d) the decision of the Court of Appeal under section 74 (on an appeal from the decision of the High Court under section 74).
+75.-(1) Any person who suffers loss or damage as a result of an infringement of the section 34 prohibition, the section 47 prohibition or the section 54 prohibition shall have a right of action for relief in civil proceedings in a court under this section against any undertaking which is or which has at the material time been a party to such infringement.

+- (2) No action to which subsection (1) applies may be brought - (a) until after a decision referred to in subsection (3) has established that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed; and - (b) during the period referred to in subsection (4).

+(3) The decisions which may be relied upon for the purposes of an action under this section are -

+- (a) the decision by the Commission made under section 69; - (b) the decision of the Board under section 73 (on an appeal from the decision of the Commission under section 71); - (c) the decision of the High Court under section 74 (on an appeal from the decision of the Board under that section); and - (d) the decision of the Court of Appeal under section 74 (on an appeal from the decision of the High Court under that section).